Portrait of a Psychopathic Killer

 "I don't feel guilty for anything.
 I feel sorry for people who feel guilt" – Ted Bundy, murdered at least 30 women and committed necrophilia with some.

-This sentiment is typical from psychopathic killers.
-A lack of empathy, guilt and remorse are cornerstones of psychopathy.
+This sentiment is typical of psychopathic killers.
+A lack of empathy, guilt, and remorse are cornerstones of psychopathy.

 How Do You Become a Psychopathic Killer?

 Psychopathic killers may come from very normal, average families, or they may not.
 Many psychopathic killers do have abuse and neglect in their background and this along with poor parenting of other types may increase the risk of psychopathy.
 Additionally, parental substance use and psychopath parents increase the risk of a psychopathic offspring.

 That said, there also appears to be differences in the brain of a psychopath when compared to the average brain.
 For example, after more than 1,000 functional magnetic resonance imaging (fMRI) scans, it can be said that decreased neural activity in the paralimbic regions of the brain is common in psychopaths.
 It's this part of the brain that deals with moral reasoning, emotional memory and inhibition.

 Some psychopathic serial killers start young (in their teens), while others wait until their adulthood.
 What is clear is that the signs of psychopathy, such as lack of remorse, lack of empathy, pervasive lying, lack of regards towards others and other symptoms are there by age 15.

 Edmund Kemper, for example, killed both grandparents when he was just 15.